amzn/amzn-drivers/kernel/linux/ena/README.rst

   needed).

-  * This function also copies the ENA descriptors and the push buffer to the Device memory space (if in push mode.)
+  * This function also copies the ENA descriptors and the push buffer to the Device memory space (if in push mode).

 - Writes a doorbell to the ENA device.
 - When the ENA device finishes sending the packet, a completion